 Focus group discussions were used to extract data from the pupils.
 25 pupils were included in the discussion of which 14 were boys and 11 girls.

-4.3 Growth and development.
+4.2 Nutrition, Growth and development of pupils

 The respondents were asked whether they have nutritional programs in the school and this was their response.

 Table 2: Do you have nutritional programs in the school.